19 Stunning Trails & National Parks in Washington DC

 Meridian Hill Park

 This aristocratic-looking park was designed in an upscale Italian garden style.
-It features a large mansion that was once home to President John Quincy Adams, and includes a Joan of Arc statue that also happens to be the only equestrian statue of a woman in Washington, D.C.
+Meridian Hill Park features a large mansion that was once home to President John Quincy Adams and includes a Joan of Arc statue that also happens to be the only equestrian statue of a woman in Washington DC.

 There is also a thirteen-basin cascading fountain (the longest in North America), a statue of Dante, and a James Buchanan Memorial.
-Gorgeous and fit for royalty, this park is sure to appease your wanderlust for the finer things in life.
+Gorgeous and fit for royalty, if you are looking for great national parks in Washington DC, this park is sure to appease your wanderlust for the finer things in life.

 National Mall and Memorial Parks

-This national historic site encompasses the most well-known D.C. memorials: the Washington Monument, World War II Memorial, Thomas Jefferson Memorial, Martin Luther King, Jr. Memorial and the Lincoln Memorial.
+This national historic site encompasses the most well-known D.C. memorials: the Washington Monument, Korean War Veterans Memorial, World War II Memorial, and Thomas Jefferson Memorial, as well as the sites that are central to the narrative of racial equality in the United States, Martin Luther King, Jr. Memorial, and the Lincoln Memorial.

-There is so much to do and see in this historical collection of parks and monuments and you could easily spend a whole day soaking it all in.
+There is so much to do and see in this historical collection of parks and monuments in the nation’s capital and you could easily spend a whole day soaking it all in.

 Rock Creek Park